waotaa/e-core/README.md

 We use the API data to generate a source file.
 This source file is the single point of truth we use to create our database entries.

-There are various commands to check if the source file or database is up to date and other commands to update them if they're not.
+There are various commands to check if the source file or database is up-to-date and other commands to update them if they're not.

 ### New source and new data set
 To generate a new township and region source run